SATYADUTTMS/BEC456B_LIC_4NI23EC092/EXPT_6_CURRENT_MIRRORS..md

+PART A)

-Design and analyze current mirror circuit as active load in amplifier circuit , which has a gain of AV = -10V/V, power supply of Vdd = 1.8V, and  P <= 1mW.
+Q.Design and analyze current mirror circuit as active load in amplifier circuit , which has a gain of AV = -10V/V, power supply of Vdd = 1.8V, and  P <= 1mW.
 Perform DC and AC analysis for mirror ratio 1:1, 1:2.
 Vary length from 180nm , 500nm , 1µm.

 We know that,